solana-labs/solana/docs/src/cli/deploy-a-program.md

 A program can be redeployed to the same address to facilitate rapid development, bug fixes, or upgrades.

-The command looks the same as the deployment command (same keypair file that resides from file directory corresponding to <PROGRAM_FILEPATH>, this keypair file will be generated once and then reused):
+The command looks the same as the deployment command:

 ```bash
 solana program deploy <PROGRAM_FILEPATH>